xerocross/js-algorithms-xerocross/README.md

 ## Deployment

-You can include the stand-alone script file `jsalgorithms-xerocross.js` directly in your HTML file.
+You can include the stand-alone script file `js-algorithms-xerocross.js` directly in your HTML file.
 This exposes a global called `xA` that contains all of the algorithms supported.

+For use as a module, just install using `npm install js-algorithms-xerocross.js`.
+The module exposes each algorithm individually and also an object `xA` that contains all of them.

 ## The Algorithms